RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Can I set ES-DE as my launcher?

-Kind of, ES-DE can't natively be set as your launcher but you can use a third party app to make this work.
+Kind of, ES-DE can't natively be set as your launcher but you can use a third party app to make this work such as [AnyHome](https://play.google.com/store/apps/details?id=com.draco.anyhome&hl=en_US&gl=US).
 It's not necessarily recommended though as ES-DE is not a native Android application, it's written in C++ and essentially works as a game engine with a game loop that constantly runs.
 For this reason it consumes more resources and battery than a native launcher app.
 An alternative approach would be to use a native launcher with ES-DE, this makes for a nice game console experience.
 To achieve this the following app is recommended: https://play.google.com/store/apps/details?id=com.k2.consolelauncher

 ## Can I launch Android applications and games from inside ES-DE?